What are Layer 2 (L2) Blockchains?

 Each Layer 2 blockchain offers a unique technological solution and tries to overcome the shortcomings of other Layer 2 networks.
 For instance, optimistic rollups are easier to build and offer solid short to mid-term scalability.
 But zero-knowledge rollups have a more secure approach to transaction approvals.

-If you have any questions, drop us a line in our Discord community & join 35,000+ other builders on their web3 journey — or reach out directly.
+Got questions?
+Drop us a line in our Discord community & join 35,000+ other builders on their web3 journey...

 And if you’re ready to start building best-in-class dApps on any Layer 2 blockchain, get started with thirdweb’s web3 development stack & SDKs — they’re free!